Refuge and Asylum - a background

 Asylum seekers and refused asylum seekers routinely face detention in immigration removal centres.
 An individual need not have committed a crime to be imprisoned and there is no time limit for how long an individual may be detained.
 Read more about detention here.

-In 2016 over 3,000 unaccompanied refugee children applied for asylum in the UK, constituting 3% of the 98,400 unaccompanied children who lodged asylum applications in 2015.
-For the past five years this number has ranged between 1,000 and 3,000.
+In the year ending December 2019, over 3,500 unaccompanied refugee children applied for asylum in the UK, constituting over 90% of all applications from under-18s.
+In 2019, 14,100 children lodged asylum applications across the EU27.
+In the past decade, the number in the UK has ranged between 1,000 and 3,000.
 Unaccompanied minors may be age assessed by the Home Office or the local authority on arrival to determine their age.
 An imprecise process, age assessments can and do result in children being treated as adults, leading to placements in shared adult accommodation or detention centres and leaving children at risk of abuse.

 Once they turn eighteen, unaccompanied minors still face a number of challenges.
 Most commonly only offered short-term protection, at eighteen they must reapply for asylum.
-Last year 82% of these applications were refused.
-The recently passed Immigration Bill has also removed much of the vital support unaccompanied minors receive.
+The 2016 Immigration Act has also removed much of the vital support unaccompanied minors receive.
 Once eighteen, many will no longer be able to remain in foster care and will be unable to access accommodation, further education or legal advice.

 Many of those who have their case refused are then returned to countries they no longer identify with, lacking the support structures necessary to help them build a new life.
 After Return is a report by the Refugee Support Network documenting the experiences of young people forcibly removed to Afghanistan.